A new TikTok trend sees everyone talking about ’97 percent’, but what does it mean?

 The ‘97%’ trend also sees women expressing backlash towards the phrase ‘not all men’.

-Some men have been spreading the hashtag #NotAllMen to try and explain that it’s not all men who make women feel unsafe or assault them and is only a minority.
+Some men began spreading the hashtag #NotAllMen to try and explain that it’s not all men who make women feel unsafe or assault them and is only a minority.

 However, this view has been criticised for taking the limelight away from women.
 Instead of being defensive, women have argued that men need to be supportive and help tackle the problem.